 Reykjavik’s waterfront is a pleasant place for a family stroll.
 Kids can see the various ships of all sizes including their grey coast guard vessel which is the closest military presence they have used to defend their fishing waters.
 This calm and blue water here created some of the best reflections we’ve seen.

-The Old Harbour’s green houses once used by the fishermen has been preserved and now houses museums, shops and restaurants.
+Fishermen once used these preserved Old Harbour’s green houses and now houses museums, shops and restaurants.
 This area is also where many of the whale, sightseeing and puffin tours are located.
-If the kids look hard enough, small fish can be spotted on the waters.
+If the kids look hard enough, they can spot small fish can be spotted on the waters.

 While entering the church is free, there are minimal fees (about $5) to go up to the tower for a grand view of Reykjavik.
 Kids have free admission.
 It was worth the trek up to see Reykjavik laid out with its colorful rooftops and panoramic views of the city.